uoRetr0/External-Memory-Editor/README.md

 # Description

 This project, Game Memory Editor, is a C++ application designed to demonstrate advanced memory manipulation techniques within Windows processes.
-It specifically targets the "ac_client.exe" process, a component of a game, to dynamically read and modify in-game values, such as ammunition count.
+It specifically interacts with "Assault Cube", a lightweight multiplayer FPS game emphasizing tactical gameplay in realistic settings, supported by a strong modding community.
 Utilizing [Windows API](https://learn.microsoft.com/en-us/windows/win32/apiindex/windows-api-list) and process handling capabilities, the application showcases how to:

 - Acquire the process ID (procId) for "ac_client.exe" through system snapshots
 - Derive the module base address of the game's executable within its process space